noahats/noahats.github.io/index.md

 ###### Preparing for a variety of SOC threats.
 <br>

+Completed the TryHackMe SOC Level 1 learning path to build practical familiarity with core SOC workflows, including alert triage, log investigation, threat detection concepts, and incident analysis.
+The path provided experience with various platforms and developing analyst skills by exposing me to common blue-team tasks and security operations thinking used in real-world monitoring environments.
+Between digesting packet captures, a variety of SIEM/IDS/EDR tools, and forensics tools, this path provided plenty of exposure to how core SOC work is done, while also amply diving into OS fundamentals in Windows and Linux and how they are important for cybersecurity.

+TBC

 ---

 ## ELK Stack Simulation
 ###### Diving deep into a practical SIEM environment.
 <br>

+Used Vultr to host a VPC and then built an ELK Stack lab environment to simulate security monitoring and investigation workflows using Elasticsearch, Logstash, and Kibana.
+This project gave hands-on experience with log collection, search and visualization, and basic detection-oriented analysis, while reinforcing transferable SIEM concepts outside of a single vendor ecosystem.
+Used Mythic C2 to deploy Apollo payload and compromise victim machines.
+Implemented osTicket to create a mock SOC analyst environment, documenting the closure or escalation of tickets, consulting dashboards, and refining ES|QL queries to trace process correlation.

+TBC

 ---